Terms of Service

 E) Late payment, disputes, and suspension

-If payment is overdue, we may suspend or restrict access after reasonable notice unless immediate action is needed to prevent loss or abuse.
-You must raise billing disputes promptly and in good faith.
-Undisputed overdue amounts may accrue reasonable recovery costs and interest where permitted by law.
+Raise a billing dispute promptly and in good faith.
+If an undisputed payment remains overdue, we may restrict or suspend access after reasonable notice, unless immediate action is needed to prevent loss or abuse.
+We may recover reasonable costs and interest where the law allows.

 F) Refunds and price changes